IBM/NeuralFuse/README.md

 If you find this helpful for your research, please cite our paper as follows:

     @article{sun2023neuralfuse,
-      title={{NeuralFuse: Learning to Improve the Accuracy of Access-Limited Neural Network Inference in Low-Voltage Regimes}}, author={Hao-Lun Sun and Lei Hsiung and Nandhini Chandramoorthy and Pin-Yu Chen and Tsung-Yi Ho}, journal={arXiv preprint arXiv:2306.16869},
+      title={{NeuralFuse: Learning to Recover the Accuracy of Access-Limited Neural Network Inference in Low-Voltage Regimes}}, author={Hao-Lun Sun and Lei Hsiung and Nandhini Chandramoorthy and Pin-Yu Chen and Tsung-Yi Ho}, journal={arXiv preprint arXiv:2306.16869},
       year={2023}